keyfti/keyfti.github.io/README.md

-# keyfti

-Hello in official LFN project :D

-## My Projects:
-* [Linux From Nothing (LFN)](https://github.com/keyfti/linux-from-nothing) - Twój własny system operacyjny tworzony od zera!
+# This is the official website of the LFN project.